The Best Museums in and Around Charleston, SC

 Address: The Charleston Museum, 360 Meeting Street, Charleston, SC

-The Charleston Museum is the main attraction, with exhibits that are so engaging and comprehensive that a day is recommended for exploration.
+The Charleston Museum is a main attraction, with exhibits that are so engaging and comprehensive that a full day is recommended for exploration.
 Founded in 1773, this prized establishment is considered America’s very first museum.
-Amid the multiple rooms and two distinctive historic home tours, visitors will explore exhibits that immerse you into Charleston’s wartime, agricultural, and Confederate roots.
+Amid the multiple rooms and two distinctive historic home tours, visitors will explore exhibits that immerse them into Charleston’s wartime, agricultural, and colonial roots.

 Patriots Point Naval & Maritime Museum